patrickromeromccafferty/wetgrain/submit.md

 <br>
 <br>

-Submissions will open again from the 1st - 31st May 2026.
+Submissions are open until the 31st May 2026.

 ​
 ### General Guidelines: